soumukhe/ai_ml/AI_Bootcamp/slurm-demo-k8s-setupAWS.md

     maxSize: 1
     labels:
       role: control-worker
+    privateNetworking: false  # This explicitly requests public subnets
-    taints: []  # No taints to allow pods to schedule here EOF
+    taints: [] # no taints, so master can be worker also EOF
 ```